gcgarner/IOTstack/README.md

 ## Persistent data
 Docker allowes you to map folders inside your containers to folders on the disk.
 This is done with "volume" key.
 There are two types of volumes.
 Any modification to the container reflects in the volume.

-### Folder based volumes
-Docker links a specified folder from your disk into the container.
-This allows you to easily access and backup your data.
-Folder permission can be an issue so be sure to use sudo to copy files where necessary.

-### Docker volumes
-Docker creates is own managed folder in its resource folder.
-These are a little harder to get to and get your info out of.

 ## Updating the images
 If a new version of a container it is simple to update it. use the  `docker-compose down` command to stop the stack